|

 support myself?
 Am I merely a noise by being critical?
 Or,

 am I in an activity that brings the virtues of what I believe to others?
+I would also be uncomfortable selling things

 that have to do with New Age cults.
 Id rather work waiting on tables than to